TW-Starbuyer/Wind-Up/README.md

 ### WARNING: Currently in pre-release, not ready for full application development.
 License TBD, not currently available for application licensing.

-Wind-Up is a 3D game engine with a focus on radical modularity, experimental game development, and high-performance.
+Wind-Up is a 3D game engine currently in early development with a focus on radical modularity, experimental game development, and broad adoptability.
 The engine is currently an independent project by @TW-Starbuyer.

 ##### Current Modules:
 - devices